 • Companions: Even if they don’t travel themselves, horses can be exposed to pathogens carried home by those who do.
 If your barn has high turnover or a large percentage of horses who travel to shows and competitions, your horse may need a more extensive vaccination plan than if he lived in a stable herd of homebodies.
 Also consider your neighbors.
 Insects and air currents carrying pathogens don’t stop at property lines.
 If the horses at an adjacent property travel often, you may want vaccinate your herd as if they do, too.

-Factor 3: Health status and activity level
+Factor 3: Your horse's health status and activity level

 Vaccines work by stimulating a horse’s immune system, but that response can be affected by an individual’s overall health.
 If a horse is ill or has been sick in the previous week or two, it may be advisable to put off a vaccination for another few weeks to give his system time to recover.